 Leading banks know how important it is to give customers what they want to keep them content—and coming back.
 After all, customers have more choices than ever in a market flooded with new entrants.
-Consider that Accenture research reveals that nearly half of North American banking customers asked say they would likely bank with a company they do business with but that does not currently offer banking services.
+Consider that Accenture research reveals nearly half of North American banking customers asked say they would likely bank with a company they do business with but that does not currently offer banking services.

 But how can banks truly understand what customers want?
 In most financial institutions, the chief marketing officer (CMO) has a key role to play here—one that has gotten more complex in the digital world.